sot176/BCRBench/README.md

 # Breast Cancer Risk Prediction Models

 Unified repository implementing state-of-the-art image-based breast cancer risk prediction models.
 This project aims to simplify training and evaluation of multiple models using a single, unified pipeline, supporting both single- and multi-timepoint mammogram analysis.

+We aim to encourage further research by providing a single, unified repository where all image-based breast cancer risk prediction models can be collected, compared, and extended.
+By centralizing these implementations, we hope to accelerate progress in the field and make it easier for researchers to benchmark and build upon existing methods.

 ## Table of Contents
 1. 📘 [Overview](#overview)